-To determine the percent annual growth of solar photovoltaic capacity necessary for the United States to generate 10 percent of its electricity from solar power by 2030, we found the projected percent annual growth of electricity consumption in the country from the U.S. Energy Information Administration's (EIA's) Annual Energy Outlook.87 We applied this growth rate to the United States' 2012 electricity sales to estimate how much electricity the country would consume in 2030.88 This allowed us to calculate how much electricity (in GWh) would need to be generated by solar power in 2030 in order to hit 10 percent of America's electricity consumption.
+To determine the percent annual growth of solar photovoltaic capacity necessary for the United States to generate 10 percent of its electricity from solar power by 2030, we found the projected percent annual growth of electricity consumption in the country from the U.S. Energy Information Administration's (EIA's) Annual Energy Outlook.
+We applied this growth rate to the United States' 2012 electricity sales to estimate how much electricity the country would consume in 2030.
+This allowed us to calculate how much electricity (in GWh) would need to be generated by solar power in 2030 in order to hit 10 percent of America's electricity consumption.

-Estimating 2013 Solar Generation from Installed Solar Capacity assigned solar capacity factors for solar PV by calculating the average capacity factors implied in NREL's 2012 report, which lists potential capacity and generation for each solar technology by state.
-We used the rooftop PV capacity factor to determine how much electricity solar PV capacity installed would be able to produce over the course of a year - this is a lower/more conservative estimate of the capacity at which solar generation operates than capacity factors based on utility-scale PV generation.90
+Estimating 2013 Solar Generation from Installed Solar Capacity

+To calculate 2013 electricity generation from solar PV in the U.S., we used end-of-year 2013 solar PV capacity as reported by Lawrence Berkeley National Laboratory in the report Tracking the Sun.
+We assigned solar capacity factors for solar PV by calculating the average capacity factors implied in NREL's 2012 report, which lists potential capacity and generation for each solar technology by state.
+We used the rooftop PV capacity factor to determine how much electricity solar PV capacity installed would be able to produce over the course of a year - this is a lower/more conservative estimate of the capacity at which solar generation operates than capacity factors based on utility-scale PV generation.